davidascher/quark/WORKNOTES.md

 Big Open Questions
 	* what does my take on federation look like?  (what's easiest way to setup a sub-domain?)
+	* what does social search look like?
+	* what is the plugin model -- edit through the web as an option? [after all, if it's my wiki, auth is enough]

 URL strategy:
 	- main URL is the shareable URL - should refer to the main page (or when we get to it, multiple pages)